 We offer three methods of manipulating input and output: Redirection, Piping, and Keystack.
 All three are explained in this section.
 In addition, TCC-RT supports a subset of ANSI X3.64 control sequences in displayed text.
 The last topic in this section explains ANSI X3.64 support in detail.

 Redirection and piping affect the standard input, standard output, and standard error devices.
 They do not work with application programs which read the keyboard hardware directly, or which write directly to the display.
 Because most Windows applications fall into that category, you will find that redirection and piping are most useful when they are combined with internal commands.

-TCC's output is normally in ANSI.
-If you want to redirect output in Unicode, you need to either use the /U startup option in TCC, or the Unicode Output option in TCMD.INI.
+TCC-RT's output is normally in ANSI.
+If you want to redirect output in Unicode, you need to either use the /U startup option in TCC-RT, or the Unicode Output option in TCMD.INI.